 The 'International Workshop for Mid-latitude Air-Sea Interaction: Advancing Predictive Understanding of Regional Climate Variability and Change across Timescales' will take place on June 8-9 (online) and June 12-14 (online + in-face), 2021.
-The in-face session is be organized in Sapporo, Japan.
+The in-face session is being organized in Sapporo, Japan.

 Better knowledge of air-sea interaction and its influence on the atmosphere is key to improve our predictive understanding of climate variability and change.
 In recent years, the importance of mid-latitudes atmosphere-ocean interaction has been recognized.
 The ocean-to-atmosphere influence from oceanic fronts such as those associated with the Kuroshio and the Gulf Stream and meso-scale ocean eddies occur ubiquitously across the global mid-latitude oceans, and extends to the storm track and downstream large-scale atmospheric circulation.
 However, it remains a challenge to understand whether and how these eddy-frontal scale air-sea interactions generate and shape climate variability and change, including societally relevant extreme events at regional scales, teleconnections to remote areas, and associated predictability.
 This workshop will provide a forum for the exchange of ideas on mid-latitude atmosphere-ocean interactions and a wide range of related topics based on state-of-the-art research.?
 We welcome observational, numerical and theoretical studies from weather to climate timescales, and especially encourage graduate students and young researchers to join the workshop.
 The workshop will be a hybrid of in-face and online and participants may attend both parts or online-part only.
 In order to maximize interaction among participants who may be in different time zones, we set online only part on June 8-9 and online + in-face part on June 12-14 in Sapporo.